japananh/evite/README.md

 ## How to run this project

-You need to install Go version 1.18 and an IDE/editor such as Goland or VSCode to run the project.
+You need to install Go version >= 1.18 and an IDE/editor such as Goland or VSCode to run the project.
+All scripts can be found at ```Makefile```.

 ```bash
 # create `.env` file